AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/export-transfer-details.md

 #### Procedure

-1. In the `PI to OCS Agents` window, select the agent that contains the transfer.
+1. In the `PI to Data Hub Agents` window, select the agent that contains the transfer.

 1. On the `Details` pane, click the **View Transfer** button .